gilman88/xmodem-lib/README.txt

 bool receive()
  Start waiting for incoming data.
-Returns TRUE when the sending device signals that the transfer is complete and FLASE if an error occured.
+Returns TRUE when the sending device signals that the transfer is complete and FALSE if an error occured.
 Any data received will be passed to the Receive Block Handler along with the packet id for processing before signalling for the next block, aside from regular protocol errors transfers can also be aborted by returning FALSE from the Receive Block Handler.
+If consecutive blocks are recieved with the same block Id then only the first instance will be passed to the Recieve Block Handler for processing.

 bool send(char[] data, size_t data_len)
  Start attempting to send data.
 Returns TRUE when the transfer has completed